HDH-bytes/HDH-bytes/README.md

 # 👋 Hey, I'm Hammad H.

-I'm a Bachelor of Engineering Science student at Western University with a strong interest in AI, software, and hardware systems.
+I'm a Bachelor of Engineering Science student at the University of Western Ontario with a strong interest in AI, software, and hardware systems.

 Some highlights of my work:
 - **ELLUSTRÖS Software Engineering Internship**